20 FAQs about employment contracts

 are all explained by the contracts between (1) the worker and agency, and (2) the employer and agency, the courts will not imply the existence of another contract - an employment contract between the worker and the employer - unless it is necessary to do so to give business reality to the relationship between the parties.

 If a fixed term worker has their contract renewed, or is re-engaged on a new fixed term contract after a period of four or more years of continued service, the contract takes effect as a permanent contract unless employment on a fixed term contract is objectively justified, or the period of four years has been lengthened under a collective or workplace agreement.
-Service prior to 10 July 2002 does not contribute towards this period of four years.

 Note that the relevant Acas Code of Practice giving guidance on fair and reasonable disciplinary procedures does not apply where you are not going to renew a worker's fixed-term contract.